Rapinder Kaur Registered Art Therapist, Registered Psychotherapist, Founder, Managing Director She/Her

 Julia has worked with youth in crisis, students at alternative schools, older adults, and adults living in psychiatric facilities.
 Julia’s approach to art therapy is client centred, knowing that everyone’s individual experiences shape their world view and that as a therapist, she is there to help navigate.
 Julia’s ultimate goal as a therapist is to help her clients see their inner worth and strengths while helping them identify their emotions through their art.
 Julia works out of our Orangeville and Brampton location.

-Cassandra Brennan, Registered Psychotherapist, Drama Therapist They/Them
+Cassandra Brennan, Registered Psychotherapist, Drama Therapist + Community Connections & Advocacy Coordinator They/Them

-Natasha Cooze Registered Psychotherapist (Qualifying) Art Therapist (DTATI Candidate) She/her
+Natasha Cooze Registered Psychotherapist Art Therapist She/her

 Natasha believes that art is an innate language that we as humans are all born with.
 Through this language, she empathetically fosters the expression of creativity to work as a channel towards healing with her clients.
 Natasha trusts that the agent of healing lies within the artistic process, rather than in the outcome.
 Therefore, no artistic skills are required in order to engage in art therapy.
 Natasha facilitates a supportive, empowering, and safe space where her clients are given the opportunity to be curious, explore their inner strengths, and build on their self-resiliency.